uit-cosmo/xblobs/README.md

 ## Usage
 The algorithm is based on the threshold method, i.e. all structures exceeding a defined threshold are labeled as blobs.
 In order to track blobs over time they have to spatially overlap in two consecutive frames.

-Applying `find_blobs` function on xarray dataset returns the dataset with a new variable called `blob_labels`.
+Applying `find_blobs` function on an xarray dataset returns the dataset with a new variable called `blob_labels`.
 The number of blobs is added as an attribute to `blob_labels` as `number_of_blobs`.
 The parameters of single blobs can then be calculated with the `Blob` class.
 ### xstorm
 The default implementation is done for a xstorm dataset.
 ```Python